tanveeratlogicx/VAPTSecurity/SUPERADMIN_GUIDE.md

 `[Your Domain]/wp-admin/admin.php?page=vapt-domain-control`

 ### Access Requirements:
-1. You must be logged in as the specific superadmin user.
+1.  **Or**, you can access the page directly without logging in.
+You will be prompted to verify your identity via an OTP sent to `tanmalik786@gmail.com`.
-2. You will be prompted to complete an OTP verification step upon first access.
+2. Once verified, a secure session cookie grants access for 24 hours.

 ### Configuration Generator
 Use the "Domain Admin" page to: